Umuzi-org/ACN-syllabus/content/topics/solo-learn/python/python-intermediate/1-collection-types-project/index.md

 Please submit the link to your SoloLearn profile, for example, https://www.sololearn.com/profile/21320495

 We just need to make sure everyone is keeping up 💚

+## Instructions for the reviewer

+Please check if the learner submitted a link that works.